kowaalczyk/docker-pyspark-dev/README.md

 docker run my-app:latest poetry run pytest
 ```

+You should see output from pytest in your terminal (hopefully saying that all tests passed).

-This example is based on `kowaalczyk/spark-minimal-algorithms` python package.
+The example is based on [`spark-minimal-algorithms`](https://github.com/kowaalczyk/spark-minimal-algorithms)
+python package, you can see the project's github repo to see examples of more advanced usage.

 ## Details